Tinytown 2. Transitional housing for the homeless.

 A note about codes

 It should be clear from the outline cost estimate above that the tinytown does not follow conventional building codes.
-It does not because it is not conventional construction, being temporary and portable, with units resembling RVs without wheels more than conventional houses.
 The assumption is that if municipalities really wish to address substandard tent encampments, they will relax prescriptive building codes in favour of performance requirements that serve the same purpose.

 Actual costs

-Costs are difficult to determine without a site and without deciding what should comprise the project given what stakeholders feel is appropriate.
-Construction costs are the sum of hundreds of decisions about what will be included.
+Costs are difficult to determine without a site and what the project should include.
+Construction costs are the sum of many decisions about what will be included.
 The projected cost for the common building is based on local square-foot construction costs for a wood-frame building of its size.
-Here, the projected cost of each dwelling unit is based on the cost of similar-sized dwelling units in US tinytowns – without donated labour, and but with 20% of materials contributed by local suppliers.
+The projected cost of each dwelling unit is based on the cost of similar-sized dwelling units – without donated labour, and but with 20% of materials contributed by local suppliers.
 There is no sum included for the lease of the land.
 This proposal assumes that the City will provide a temporary site, the cost of securing the site with a chain-link fence, and site preparation that includes levelling, road base and landscaping

 Common building